-Graduate Recognition and Hooding Ceremony
+Hooding Ceremony

-Each year on the day preceding May Commencement and the last day of the semester in December, the School of Pharmacy and Health Professions holds Graduate Recognition and Hooding Ceremonies for all May, August, and December graduates.
+Each year on the day preceding May Commencement the School of Pharmacy and Health Professions holds a Hooding Ceremony for all May, August, and December graduates.
 Students wear their gowns.
-At these special ceremonies, selected awards are distributed and student addresses are delivered, students recite the oath or creed of their profession, and doctoral students are hooded.
-Parents, family and friends are invited to attend.
+At these special ceremonies, selected awards are distributed and student addresses are delivered, students recite the oath of their profession, and doctoral students are hooded.
+Parents, family and friends are invited to attend